Hampton - Initiating Home Blood Pressure Monitoring

 An adverse incident is an event that causes, or has the potential to cause, unexpected or unwanted effects involving the safety of device Users (including patients) or other persons as a result of a medical device failure or its misuse.

-Should an adverse incident occur, or risk of an adverse incident increase, the appropriate K2 Support Team MUST be contacted at the earliest opportunity.
+Should an adverse incident occur, the K2 Support Team and the applicable regulatory authority MUST be contacted at the earliest opportunity.

 Address of Manufacture